JP-Dakran/DNA_Says/ProjectSchedule/README.md

 # Project Name

-This folder contains the project schedule Gantt Chart.
+This folder contains the project's Gantt Chart.